Morvan

 It is the smallest mountain area in France in terms of landmass covered, as well as the lowest, with a maximum altitude of 901 metres (2,956 feet) at Haut-Folin.

 Geography

 The Morvan is located across the Côte-d'Or, Nièvre, Saône-et-Loire and Yonne departments in the Bourgogne-Franche-Comté region in central-east France.

 At its heart nowadays is the protected area of Morvan Regional Natural Park (French: Parc naturel régional du Morvan).

 Its main town is Château-Chinon, Nièvre on the D978 road between Nevers and Autun.
 Several of its valleys have been dammed to form reservoirs.

+History

+In World War II, just north of the demarcation line, the Morvan was an important hub for the French Resistance which had several Maquis in the area.